C++ String replace

 Example 2

-Second example shows how to replace given string using position and length of the string which is to be copied in another string object.
+The following example demonstrates how to substitute a specified string by utilizing the position and length of the string that is to be duplicated into another string object.

 #include<iostream>